robpomeroy/BrightOS/docs/Mission.md

 the system for the intended user.
 Spin-offs or bespoke configuration may be appropriate, to target other user groups, but that is not my initial objective.

+At this stage, BrightOS is intentionally scoped to learning disability.
+Support for other disability categories (for example vision, hearing, or motor needs) is considered future work rather than current project scope.

 # Goals

 Why this playbook?
 Why this approach?

-1. **Accessible fun.** This project should enhance the lives of people who may otherwise struggle to use a computer.
+1. **Accessible fun.** This project should enhance the lives of people who may otherwise struggle to use a computer due to learning difficulties.
-2. **Safety.** When preparing a computer environment for vulnerable people, their safety is of paramount importance.
+2. **Safety.** When preparing a computer environment for vulnerable people, especially users with learning difficulties, their safety is of paramount importance.
 3. **Longevity.** Many great, education-focused Linux distributions have started well but fizzled out.
 A low-maintenance strategy is key to survival of a project of this nature.
 An orchestration approach reduces much of the work